md-umair388/pattern-programming/star-pyramid-pattern/README.md

  *****
 *******

-Just add your best programing method in this repo.
+Just add your best programing method in this repo with folder name pattern which is given.

+programingName_yourName_date.programExt